Dissecting the Dymocks data breach

-Initially flagged by Australian cybersecurity consultant Troy Hunt, creator of the Have I Been Pwned data breach website, the organisation notified the public on 6 September.
+Initially flagged by Australian cybersecurity consultant Troy Hunt, creator of the Have I Been Pwned data breach website, the organization notified the public on 6 September.
 Since then, Dymocks has revealed that the breach impacts 1.24 million customer records and has traced it to a third-party provider.

-With stores spread across Australia, New Zealand and Hong Kong, Dymocks is a large retailer and a data-rich target.
+With stores spread across Australia, New Zealand, and Hong Kong, Dymocks is a large retailer and a data-rich target.
 After a threat actor released some of the company’s customer data on a dark-web hacking forum, Hunt notified Dymocks in early September.
 That same day, Dymocks posted a comprehensive customer notice detailing the incident, which it continues to update as of this article’s publication.

 But the stolen information may have been circulating long before the company was aware of the breach.
 According to Hunt, the customer data had already been shared in Telegram channels and hacking forums since at least June 2023.